Paid Positions

 • Training junior staff or trainees, if applicable.

-30% Building related Services
+10% Building related Services

-• Oversee security systems at all Mission locations
+• Oversee security systems at the shelter.

 Requirements:

-• Associate or bachelor’s degree in a related discipline; or relevant trade school credentials
+• Associate or bachelor’s degree in a related discipline; or relevant trade school credentials.

-• Excellent organization skills and self-management required
+• Excellent organization skills and self-management required.

 • Knowledge of data and performance management tracking.

-• Working knowledge of OSHA regulations
+• Some working knowledge of OSHA regulations preferred.

 • Must be a compassionate, ethical, and transformational manager.